phdphuc/web/_pages/about.md

 - BKAV’s Whitehat contest 08: 1st prize award on behalf of BabyPhD team.
 Feb.
 2015
 - Hanoi University of Science and Technology Young Scientific Research : 1st prize award.
 Jul.
 2013

+## I am/was a member of the following:
+- CHES Artifact Evaluation PC [2021](https://ches.iacr.org/2021/artifacts.php)
+- International Symposium on Information and Communication Technology PC [2022](https://soict.org/)

 <!---
 [//]: <> (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.